hapax/hapax.github.io/assets/chandra.md

 ---

-How are neutron stars different from a white dwarf?
+How are neutron stars different from white dwarfs?
 Neutrons are fermions, so if we pack them into a box, there will be degeneracy pressure.
 They are still cold compared to the Fermi temperature.